daneduijnkerke/drupal-next/README.md

 # Your NPM Package Name

 A package to connect Drupal's JSON:API with a NextJS frontend.
 This package contains tools to make it easier to develop a fancy frontend in NextJS with a Drupal headless backend.
-The package normalizes the data and containers dynamic templating to theme every entity.
+The package normalizes the data and contains dynamic templating to theme every entity.

 [![NPM Version](https://img.shields.io/npm/v/drupal-next.svg)](https://www.npmjs.com/package/drupal-next)
 [![License](https://img.shields.io/npm/l/drupal-next.svg)](https://github.com/daneduijnkerke/drupal-next/blob/master/LICENSE)